State Legislative Advocacy for Family Medicine

 Buprenorphine Medically Assisted Treatment Act

-PAFP opposes HB 932 that would require prescribers of Buprenorphine to be licensed by the state and pay a $10,000 licensing fee.
-The bill rests in the House Human Services Committee and was introduced by that committee’s Chairman, Rep. Gene DiGirolamo (R-Bucks).
+PAFP opposes legislation that would require prescribers of Buprenorphine to be licensed by the state and pay a $10,000 licensing fee.
+HB 932, introduced by Rep. Gene DiGirolamo (R-Bucks) rests in the House Human Services Committee.
+SB 1054, introduced by Senator Michele Brooks (R-Mercer), is in the Senate Health and Human Services Committee.

 Clean Indoor Air Act Expansion